Skip to main content

 Kilishi (Spiced Dried Meat)

-Hausa specialty - thin strips of beef or goat meat marinated in spice paste (ginger, garlic, peanut powder, pepper), sun-dried, then grilled over coals.
-Similar to beef jerky but with complex West African spice profile.
-Crunchy, intensely flavored, protein-rich snack.
-Essential travel food and street snack in Niamey.
+A Hausa specialty: thin strips of beef or goat rubbed with a paste of ginger, garlic, peanut powder, and pepper, sun-dried, then finished over coals.
+Think beef jerky, but with a deeper West African spicing.
+It's crunchy, heavily flavored, and full of protein, which makes it a favorite for travel and a common street snack in Niamey.

 Kuli-Kuli (Peanut Cakes)